鶹madou

 2024, Tello, catalog essay, “The Destructive Character Sees Nothing Permanent.
 But For This Reason, She Sees Ways Everywhere,” , UTS Gallery, Sydney.

-2023, Tello, edited book, with contributions from Walter Mignolo, Srdjan Jovanovic Weiss, Dylan AT Miner, et al.(Third Text and Discipline: London and Melbourne, 2023)
+2023, Tello, editor, with contributions from Walter Mignolo, Srdjan Jovanovic Weiss, Dylan AT Miner, et al. (Third Text and Discipline: London and Melbourne, 2023),http://www.thirdtext.org/future-souths

-2023, Tello, essay, 'What We Inhereted',Memo Magazine, `1 (Summer): 66-69, https://www.memoreview.net/magazine/issue-1/what-we-inherited
+2023, Tello, essay, ""Memo Magazine, 1 (Summer): 66-69

-2022, Tello, essay,'Counter-memory and and–and: Aesthetics and temporalities for living together',Memory Studies, Issue 2, April pp. 390 - 401 12, Anthologised in:Counter-Monuments, Memory Practices in Public Spaces,eds., Maria Engelskirchen, Ursula Frohne, Corinna Kühn, and Marianne Wagner, in press, 2025, transcript verlag,https://cup.columbia.edu/book/counter-monuments/9783837670844
+2022, Tello, essay, ","Memory Studies, Issue 2, April pp. 390 - 401 12, Anthologised in:Counter-Monuments, Memory Practices in Public Spaces,eds., Maria Engelskirchen, Ursula Frohne, Corinna Kühn, and Marianne Wagner, in press, 2025, transcript Verlag,https://cup.columbia.edu/book/counter-monuments/9783837670844

-2022, Tello and Sebastián Valenzuela-Valdivia,essay andatlas,'Southern Atlas: Art Criticism in/out of Chile and Australia during the Pinochet Regime',Third Text Online.
+2022, Tello and Sebastián Valenzuela-Valdivia,essay andatlas, "Southern Atlas: Art Criticism in/out of Chile and Australia during the Pinochet Regime,"Third Text Online.

-2021, Tello, catalog essay,Juan Dávila, Self-Portrait as Ingre's Violin (1984),Queer Readings of the Monash University Collection,Ratliff M; Parker FE,(ed.),Monash University Museum of Art.
+2021, Tello, catalog essay, "Juan Dávila, Self-Portrait as Ingre's Violin (1984)," Queer Readings of the Monash University Collection,Ratliff M; Parker FE,(ed.),Monash University Museum of Art.

-2020, Tello, essay, 'What is contemporary about institutional critique?',Third Text,34,pp. 635 - 649
+2020, Tello, essay, (2012-)"Third Text,34,pp. 635 - 649

 2018, Tello, chapter, 'Aesthetic Autonomy at the Border: Notes on Necro-Art', inLushetich N(ed.),The Aesthetics of Necropolitics,Rowman and Littlefield,London and New York